Luchador/GUD/readme.md

 sudo apt install binutils-mips-linux-gnu make
 ```

-If you don't have development tools already installed then you will also need
+If you don't have host development tools already installed then you will also need
 ```bash
 sudo apt install build-essential
 ```